-On the Polkadot network, an address is only active when it holds a minimum amount, currently set at 1 DOT (and 0.0000333333 KSM on the Kusama network).
-This minimum amount is called an existential deposit (ED).
+On most Substrate-based chains, an account is only active when it holds a minimum amount, currently set at 1 DOT on Polkadot and 0.000333333 KSM on Kusama.
+This minimum amount is called the Existential Deposit (ED).

-If an account drops below the ED, the account is deactivated (“reaped”) and its funds are destroyed.
-The address can only be reused by reactivating it with a new deposit over the minimum amount.
+If an account drops below the ED, the account is reaped ("deactivated"), and any remaining funds are destroyed.
+The address can be reactivated with a new deposit larger than the existential deposit at any time.
 This will not restore the destroyed funds.

-- Accounts that have never received a deposit are not visible on the blockchain
+- Accounts that have never received a deposit are not discoverable on block explorers.

-- An account can be reactivated anytime, however, this will not bring back any previously reaped funds
+- An account can be reactivated at any time.
+However, this will not bring back any previously burned funds.

-- To protect yourself from accidentally slipping below the ED amount and losing your funds, keep the option "transfer with account keep-alive checks" on
+- To protect yourself from accidentally slipping below the ED amount and losing your funds, keep the option "transfer with account keep-alive checks" enabled when sending.

 How to prevent your account from going below the ED

-In order to keep your account alive, make sure the "keep alive" option on Polkadot.js is active when sending funds.
+To keep your account alive, ensure the "keep alive" option on Polkadot-JS UI is active when sending funds.
 This will not let you send a balance transfer that would reduce your account below the ED.

-Accounts need to be activated with the existential deposit before staking rewards can be sent to it.
-DO NOT direct staking rewards to an account with a balance less than the existential deposit.
-They will not arrive and you will lose them.
+An account needs to be activated with the existential deposit before staking rewards can be sent to it.
+DO NOT direct staking rewards to an inactive account.
+If a reward is below 1 DOT, it will not arrive and you will lose it.

-For more detailed information, please watch this tutorial by our tech team.
+For more detailed information, please watch this tutorial by our TechEd team.

 Did you find it helpful?
 Yes NoSend feedback